MugeLuke/MugeLuke/README.md

 - 👋 Hi, I’m @MugeLuke
 - 👀 I’m interested in piano improvisation.
 - 🌱 I’m currently learning all of Chopin's Nocturnes.
-- 💞️ I’m looking to collaborate on BIOSTAT 821 repository
+- 💞️ I’m looking to collaborate with you all.
 - 📫 How to reach me: muge.wang@duke.edu 2037705920

 <!---